CSCphilip/brilliantwear/README.md

 - [x] Page titles (text in the tab) and other metadata.
   - [ ] Test if the Open Graph meta with image works after deploying the website.
 Also check the page title for the product page which is set dynamically to the brand of the product.
 - [x] Review all fetch calls to ensure Next.js cache isn't causing any issues.
-- [ ] Information pages.
-E.g, about, contact, delivery.
+- [x] Information pages (footer links): About, Contact, Terms and Conditions
 - [ ] GDPR and personal information saved when buying products.
 - [ ] Add cookie consent banner.
 - [ ] Remove the possibility for anyone to register and consequently access the dashboard only intended for admins.